emtsn/emtsn.github.io/_posts/2020-06-03-dialogue-system.md

         - Manual: must click for the next line
         - Auto: will automatically click for the next line
         - Skip: skip through the dialogue quickly
+    - Supports TextMesh Pro (i.e. in-text tags for bold, italics, etc...)
-    - The text log will log the lines that appear in the box
+    - Logs any lines of dialogue that appear
 - Characters
-    - Characters with a set portrait and voice tone (the blips)
+    - Have a set portrait and voice tone (the blips)
-    - Portraits will appear when they speak and dim when they are not speaking
+    - Portraits will appear and focus on speaking characters
     - Can change portrait positions during dialogue
 - Items
-    - Items can be given and taken from players
+    - Can be given or taken from players
 - Variables
-    - Variables can be global, local, or temporary
+    - Can be global, local, or temporary
         - Global variables will stay forever
-        - Local variables get reset when the dialogue stops
+        - Local variables get deleted when the dialogue stops
-        - Temporary variables get reset when a dialogue block finishes
+        - Temporary variables get deleted when a dialogue block finishes
-    - Variables can be operated on by or set from values or other variables
+    - Can be operated on by or set from values or other variables
     - Can generate random values
 - Choices
-    - Choices have a set dialogue block to go to and a label for the UI
+    - Have a set dialogue block to go to and a custom label
-    - Choices can be hidden or dimmed if checks on variables do not pass
+    - Can be hidden or dimmed if checks on variables do not pass
 - Paths
-    - Paths have a set dialogue block to go to
+    - Have a set dialogue block to go to
     - A path with the variables checks passing will automatically be picked to go to
 - Jumps
-    - A way of creating control flow inside of a dialogue block
+    - Creates control flow inside of a dialogue block
     - The 'finish' line will skip control to the end

 Art made in [Aseprite](https://github.com/aseprite/aseprite/).